astepe/blog_poster/README.md

 **Comprehensive Text Editor** - Provides user with standard font styles and formats along with the ability to insert quotes, links, images, etc.

-**HTML Previewer** - Dynamically renders an html page as the user types to provide a visual preview for the user.

 **Drafts** - A simple way to save drafts locally for future editing or posting.

 ## Built With